Pimco 'BOND' ETF flows stagnating as asset class grows

 Scott Mather, lead portfolio manager for the Pimco Total Return Active ETF, said inflows have been shifting toward passive ETFs but that BOND has its place once interest rates normalize and move higher.

-For now, actively managed SPDR DoubleLine Total Return and the Fidelity Total Bond ETF as well as the Barclays Aggregate index-tracking iShares Core U.S. Aggregate Bond, Vanguard Total Bond Market ETF, Schwab U.S. Aggregate Bond ETF and the SPDR Barclays Aggregate Bond ETF intermediate-term bond ETFs have been enjoying net inflows in 2015 and so far in 2016, Morningstar data show.
+For now, actively managed SPDR DoubleLine Total Return and the Fidelity Total Bond ETF as well as the Barclays Aggregate index-tracking iShares Core U.S. Aggregate Bond , Vanguard Total Bond Market ETF, Schwab U.S. Aggregate Bond ETF and the SPDR Barclays Aggregate Bond ETF intermediate-term bond ETFs have been enjoying net inflows in 2015 and so far in 2016, Morningstar data show.
+(Reporting By Jennifer Ablan; Editing by David Gaffen and Meredith Mazzilli)